krb5/krb5/doc/admin/install_kdc.rst

 ===============

-When setting up Kerberos in a production environment, it is best to have multiple slave KDCs alongside with a master KDC to ensure the continued availability of the Kerberized services.
+When setting up Kerberos in a production environment, it is best to have multiple replica KDCs alongside with a master KDC to ensure the continued availability of the Kerberized services.
 Each KDC contains a copy of the Kerberos database.
-The master KDC contains the writable copy of the realm database, which it replicates to the slave KDCs at regular intervals.
+The master KDC contains the writable copy of the realm database, which it replicates to the replica KDCs at regular intervals.
 All database changes (such as password changes) are made on the master KDC.
-Slave KDCs provide Kerberos ticket-granting services, but not database administration, when the master KDC is unavailable.
-MIT recommends that you install all of your KDCs to be able to function as either the master or one of the slaves.
-This will enable you to easily switch your master KDC with one of the slaves if necessary (see :ref:`switch_master_slave`).
+Replica KDCs provide Kerberos ticket-granting services, but not database administration, when the master KDC is unavailable.
+MIT recommends that you install all of your KDCs to be able to function as either the master or one of the replicas.
+This will enable you to easily switch your master KDC with one of the replicas if necessary (see :ref:`switch_master_replica`).
 This installation procedure is based on that recommendation.

 .. warning::

     - The Kerberos system relies on the availability of correct time information.
-Ensure that the master and all slave KDCs have properly synchronized clocks.
+Ensure that the master and all replica KDCs have properly synchronized clocks.

     - It is best to install and run KDCs on secured and dedicated